Jeddah Tower: Economic viability

-The 23 ha area around Jeddah Tower will contain public space and a shopping mall, as well as other residential and commercial developments, and be known as the Jeddah Tower Water Front District, of which, the tower's site alone will take up 500000 m2.
-As with many other very tall skyscrapers, including the Kingdom Centre in Riyadh, which is generally considered to have sparked the recent significant commercial developments around it in the district of Olaya, much of the intention of Jeddah Tower is to be symbolic as well as to raise the surrounding land value rather than its own profitability.
-To that effect, the tower's architect, Adrian Smith, said that the tower "evokes a bundle of leaves shooting up from the ground; a burst of new life that heralds more growth all around it".
-Smith states that the tower will create a landmark in which it and the surrounding Jeddah Economic City are interdependent.
-Talal Al Maiman, a board member of Jeddah Economic Company, said, "Jeddah Tower will be a landmark structure that will greatly increase the value of the hundreds of other properties around it in Jeddah Economic City and indeed throughout North Jeddah."
+The 23 ha area around the tower will include public space, a shopping mall, and residential and commercial developments, forming the Jeddah Tower Water Front District, with the tower site covering 50 ha.
+Like other iconic skyscrapers, the tower is intended to be symbolic and to raise surrounding land values rather than its own profitability.
+Adrian Smith said the design "evokes a bundle of leaves shooting up from the ground; a burst of new life that heralds more growth all around it."
+The tower and Jeddah Economic City are designed to be interdependent.
+Talal Al Maiman, board member of Jeddah Economic Company, said the tower will significantly increase the value of surrounding properties.